Goushikk/tts-portfolio/README.md

 - [React Icons](https://react-icons.github.io/react-icons/)

 ## License
 This project is for Techno Tec Systems.
-All rights reserved.
+All rights reserved - 2025.